 The nature of the information is that it requires a certain kind of organization to be adequately assessed.
 This process requires a crystal clear understanding of which operations need what sort of data.

-Data Wrangling (also known as Data Munging) is the process of transforming data from its original “raw” form into a more digestible format and organizing sets from various sources into a singular coherent whole for further processing.
+Data Wrangling process (also known as Data Munging) is the process of transforming data from its original “raw” form into a more digestible format and organizing sets from various sources into a singular coherent whole for further processing.

 What is “raw data”?
 It is any repository data (texts, images, database records) that is documented but yet to be processed and fully integrated into the system.

 The primary purpose of data wrangling can be described as getting data in coherent shape.
 In other words, it is making raw data usable.
-It provides substance for further proceedings.
+It provides the substance for further proceedings.

 Overall, data wrangling covers the following processes: